AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/cloudloc/index.md

 * [**Analytics Cloud Locations API**](locations.md)

-To export data to a cloud Location, you must first [create a cloud location account](account.md).
+To export data to a cloud Location, you must first [create an Analytics cloud API account](account.md).
 After creating the account, you can create as many locations on that account as you need.

 <InlineAlert variant="info" slots="text" />